galaxy-co-ai/galaxyco-ai-v2/docs/sprints/INTEGRATION_SPRINT_PLAN.md

 ### What We Have

-- ✅ 97 pages built with complete UI/UX
+- ✅ 112 pages built with complete UI/UX (exceeded 108-page goal!)
 - ✅ 48 reusable components
 - ✅ Design system 92% complete
 - ✅ TypeScript strict mode across all files